janwalz/AEM-QuickLinks/README.md

 4. Press **Enter** or click to execute the action

 ## Settings

-You can customize ports and URLs used by the extension:
+The extension supports multiple project configurations with automatic URL matching.

+### Multi-Project Configuration

 1. Right-click the extension icon and select **Options**
-2. Configure your settings:
+2. Click **Add Project** to create a new project configuration
+3. Configure each project with:
+   - **Project Name** - A friendly name to identify the project
+   - **URL Pattern** - Domain pattern to match (supports * wildcard)
+     - Examples: `localhost`, `example.com`, `*.adobeaemcloud.com`
+     - Use `*` to match subdomains (e.g., `author-p12345-*.adobeaemcloud.com`)
-   - **Author Port** (default: 4502) - Port for local Author instance
+   - **Author Port** (default: 4502) - Port for Author instance
-   - **Publish Port** (default: 4503) - Port for local Publish instance
+   - **Publish Port** (default: 4503) - Port for Publish instance
    - **Dispatcher URL** - Base URL for your Dispatcher (e.g., https://www.yoursite.com)
-3. Leave port fields blank to use defaults
-4. Click **Save Settings**
+4. The extension automatically detects which project to use based on the current URL

+### Pattern Matching

+- Patterns match the hostname of the current URL
+- The first matching project in your list is used
+- **Tip:** Order matters!
+Place more specific patterns before general wildcard patterns
+  - Example: List `author-p12345-e67890.adobeaemcloud.com` before `*.adobeaemcloud.com`
+- Wildcard `*` matches one or more characters (but not dots)
+  - `*.adobeaemcloud.com` matches `author-p12345-e67890.adobeaemcloud.com`
+  - `*.adobeaemcloud.com` does NOT match `adobeaemcloud.com`

+### Multiple Localhost Projects

+You can configure multiple projects with the same `localhost` pattern but different ports:
+- The extension matches based on the **current port** in your browser URL
+- Example: If you're on `http://localhost:5502`, it matches the project with authorPort `5502` or publishPort `5503`
+- If you have both `localhost:4502` and `localhost:5502` projects, the extension automatically selects the correct one
+- **Important:** Patterns `localhost` and `127.0.0.1` are treated as different - create separate projects if you use both

+### Migration from Old Settings

+If you're upgrading from a previous version, your old settings will be automatically migrated to a "Default Project" with a localhost pattern.

 **Important:** The Dispatcher URL must be configured to use dispatcher-related buttons.
 If not set, you'll see an error with a link to the settings page.

-**Note:** Port settings only affect localhost connections.
-AEM Cloud instances use their default configurations.

 ## Development